FlynnOConnell/clustersort/doc/source/index.rst

 =================================

 .. note::
-   This project, spk2py, aims to provide a Python-based framework for processing and analyzing electrophysiological spike data.
-It includes capabilities for reading HDF5 files, parallel processing, and configurable runs through an external configuration setup.
+    spk2py is a Python-based framework for processing and analyzing electrophysiological spike data.
+    It extracts spike waveforms from raw Spike2 files using the lower-level SonPy library, and then performs waveform extraction and spike sorting.
+It also provides a number of tools for analyzing the resulting spike data.
+Once spikes are sorted, users are able to post-process the spikes using plots for mahalanobis distance, ISI, and autocorrelograms.
+The spike data can also be exported to a variety of formats for further analysis in other programs.

 Overview
 ========